msjun23/Lane-Detection/README.md

 2. Apply CLAHE to L channel image
 3. Remerge LAB channels and convert LAB to RGB again

 It returns more robust image about light.
+And code is [here](/utils/histogram.py).

 - Image example.
 These are, in order, origin image, yellow & white masking without CLAHE and masking with CLAHE.
 > ![yellow_white](/images/yellow_white.png)